 Situated in the Obcinele Bucovinei area, amongst forests and hills, the Putna Monastery envelopes you in a serene and peaceful atmosphere as soon as you set foot on the grounds.
 Inside the imposing defense walls there lies an architectural masterpiece, a combination of Moldavian elements and Gothic and Byzantine features, most likely a result of the several times the religious monument was rebuilt.

-The actual interior frescoes date back to the 20th centuries and are painted in colorful shades, on a gold background.
+The actual interior frescoes date back to the 20th century and are painted in colorful shades, on a gold background.
 Amongst them, the portrait of Stephen the Great sets itself apart.
-Worth a visit is also the monastery’s museum, where a collection of rare manuscripts, religious objects, expensive carpets and embroideries from the medieval times can be admired.
+Worth a visit is also the monastery’s museum, where a collection of rare manuscripts, religious objects, expensive carpets, and embroideries from the medieval times can be admired.

 The monastic complex of Dragomirna was built at the beginning of the 17th century by the artist and Bishop Anastasie Crimca.
 It is the tallest monastery of Bucovina, having a height of 42 m and a width of only 9.6m.
 Thus, its unusual proportions give it a rare slenderness and a beautiful elegance.
 This impression is accentuated by the aspect of the exterior walls, which lack paintings but are decorated with intricate carvings.
 Features of the Romantic, Gothic and Classic architectural styles mix harmoniously and can be seen in the distinguished ornamentations.